Elements of prime order in Tate-Shafarevich groups of abelian varieties over $\mathbb{Q}$: Introduction

 \begin{introtheorem} Let $E$ be an elliptic curve over $\Q$ with a degree $p$ isogeny $\phi\:E \to E'$, for some prime $p \geq 3$.
 Assume that $c(\phi) \geq p^2$ and that $E[2](\Q) \neq \Z/2\Z$.
 Then for a positive proportion of squarefree integers $d$, we have $\Sha(E_d)[p] \neq 0$. \end{introtheorem}

+The hypothesis $c(\phi)\ge p^2$ applies to ``most'' quadratic twist families of $p$-isogenies of elliptic curves with $p \ge 3$, in a certain sense (see \Cref{prop:atleast3}).

+For each elliptic curve $E$ in \Cref{thm:elliptic}, we can give an explicit lower bound on the proportion of $d$ such that $\Sha(E_d)[p]\ne 0$.
+Sometimes these bounds are larger than those predicted by a na\"ive generalization of the heuristics of Delaunay \cite{delaunay2} and Poonen--Rains \cite{PoonenRains}.
+For example, in \Cref{sec:elliptic}, we prove that, for the elliptic curve $E\:y^2 +y = x^3-x^2-7820x-263580$ with LMFDB label 11.a1, we have $\Sha(E_d)[5]\ne 0$ for at least $22.9\%$ of squarefree integers $d$.
+This example shows that the heuristics of Delaunay and Poonen--Rains on distributions of $p$-Selmer groups need to be modified when applied to quadratic twist families of elliptic curves with a rational $p$-isogeny.

-In \cite{bkls2}, Bhargava, Klagsbrun, Lemke Oliver, and the first author prove special cases of \Cref{thm:elliptic}, when one of $E$ or $E'$ admits an additional $3$-isogeny.
-In general, most known systematic constructions of elements in $\Sha(A)[p]$ exploit either multiple isogenies or the Cassels--Tate pairing; see e.g.\ \cite{Cassels, Fisher, Flynn, shnidmanRM,BhargavaHoII, BFS}.
+In \cite[Conj.\ 1]{bkls2}, Bhargava, Klagsbrun, Lemke Oliver, and the first author state a conjecture that, for any abelian variety $A/\Q$, we should have $\Sha(A_d)[p] \neq 0$ for a positive proportion of squarefree integers $d$.
+They prove special cases of this conjecture, without invoking Smith's work, when one of $E$ or $E'$ admits an additional $3$-isogeny, in addition to a $p$-isogeny.
+In general, most known systematic constructions of elements in $\Sha(A)[p]$ over $\Q$ exploit either multiple isogenies or the Cassels--Tate pairing; see e.g.\ \cite{CasselsVI, Fisher, Flynn, shnidmanRM,BhargavaHoII, BFS}.
 One exception is a theorem of Balog--Ono \cite[Thm.\ 2]{BalogOno}, which applies to a large class of elliptic curves $E/\Q$ with a point of order $p$.
-Like us, they rely on non-vanishing results for $L$-functions, but to prove $\Sel_p(E_d) \neq 0$, they instead use non-vanishing results for class groups.
+As with our proof of Theorem \ref{thm:primetwists}, their proof relies on non-vanishing results for $L$-functions, but to prove $\Sel_p(E_d) \neq 0$, they instead use non-vanishing results for class groups.
 This leads to the weaker bound $\{d : 0 < |d| \leq X, \, \Sha(E_d)[p] \neq 0\} \gg X^{\frac12 + \frac{1}{2p}}/\log^2X$.
-Thus, even in the special case of elliptic curves, we improve signficantly on the known quantitative results, whenever our method applies.
-See \Cref{rem:scope} for a discussion of scope.
+Thus, even in the special case of elliptic curves, we improve significantly on the known quantitative results, whenever our method applies.